 Paris Fine Art Paintings and the Eiffel Tower as Living Energy

-In the Love Letter from Paris series, every painting feels alive.
+In the ”My love letter to: Paris” series, every painting feels alive.
 The Eiffel Tower is not just a statue.
 It’s a living, breathing part of the city.

 Thick brushstrokes make the tower glow with emotion.
 The streets of Paris shine with a golden light.
 It’s an invitation to feel the city’s romance.